cliaz/homelab/README.md

 - Lidarr: Same as radarr but for Music
 - sonarr_netimport: A python script to fetch TV shows from tvdb.com and add them to sonarr
 - radarr_netimport: Similar to sonarr_netimport but for radarr

+## eBook Stack
+This stack is purely for eBooks management.
+It may break if the Home Services stack is not present.
+- Calibre: an eBook to eReader management system
+- Calibre-Web: a web app providing a clean interface for browsing, reading and downloading eBooks using an existing Calibre database
+- Readarr: Automated eBook management and integration with torrent client

 # Deployment / Installation